wi-0/Numerical-Methods-And-Option-Pricing/README.md

 - Heston Option Price on Dividend-Paying Stock Using Trapezoidal Method with Combined Integrand
 - Heston Delta with discrete dividend
 - Heston Rho with discrete dividend
-- Integrand for derivative dP1/dS, used for Gamma
 - Heston Gamma with discrete dividend
 - Heston Vega with discrete dividend
 - Heston Theta with discrete dividend